m-meliani/m-meliani.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
-I am a postdoctoral researcher at the Department of Evolution Differential Equation of the Institute of Mathematics of the Czech Academy of Sciences in Prague.
-My Postdoc advisor is [Prof. Eduard Feireisl](https://www.math.cas.cz/index.php/members/researcher/37).
-I obtained my PhD working in the field of evolution equations for acoustics under the supervision of [Dr. Vanja Nikolić](https://vanjanikolic.net).
+I am currently a Research Associate at the department of Mathematical Sciences of the University of Bath working on ERC project PSINumScat with [Prof. Euan Spence](https://people.bath.ac.uk/eas25/).
+I was previously a postdoctoral researcher at the Institute of Mathematics of the Czech Academy of Sciences with [Prof. Eduard Feireisl](https://www.math.cas.cz/index.php/members/researcher/37).
+I obtained my PhD working in the field of nonlinear evolution equations for acoustics under the supervision of [Dr. Vanja Nikolić](https://vanjanikolic.net).

 ### Research interests
 * Analysis and simulation of nonlinear/nonlocal-in-time wave and fluid equations.